-As we have already discovered in the recent years, during the Vth-VIth cent.
-AD – the building been already abandoned – the area and the structures were used as a cemetery – a common practice in Late Antiquity.
+Since the very start of the our excavation in 2013 , tombs were dug out.
+So we understood that during the Vth-VIth cent.
+AD – the building being already abandoned – the area and the structures were used as a cemetery – a common practice in Late Antiquity.

 Despite containing no grave-goods, the burials allow us to get a privileged insight into the local community life.
-Tunisian amphoras for olive-oil or fish sauces were often used as coffins for burying children – inside two of these containers, we have found the skeletons of two children.
-Simple graves dug in the soil were used for adults.
-The Vada Volaterrana Anthropology Lab – started in 2015 – has begun studying these remains during the Summer school.
-Looking for the results?
-So, go for the full 2016 report (and those of the previous campaigns) here – the relevant download link is down on this page – and apply for the 2017 campaign!
+Tunisian amphoras for olive-oil or fish sauces were often used as coffins for burying children , while simple graves dug in the soil were used for adults.

 Download full report

 The full report of the 2019 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Report_Vada_2019_eng

 The full report of the 2018 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Report_Vada_2018_eng